-Monster girl anime is a niche genre that's started to make its way into mainstream.
-These shows feature girls and women who aren't exactly human—instead, they're centaurs, demons, dullahan, vampires, zombies, and all manner of mythological beasts.
+Monster girl anime is a niche genre that's started to make its way into the mainstream.
+These shows feature girls and women who aren't exactly human - instead, they're centaurs, demons, dullahans, vampires, zombies, and all manner of mythological beasts.

-The genre has a lot of crossover with ecchi, harem, and other related genres, and it tends to include a lot of fan service—Monster Musume and Rosario + Vampire are well-known examples of this trend.
-There are also shows like A Centaur's Worries and Interviews With Monster Girls, which use monster girls to explore social issues.
+The genre has a lot of crossover with ecchi, harem, and other related genres, and it tends to include a lot of fan service - Monster Musume and Rosario + Vampire are well-known examples that follow this trend.
+There are also shows, including A Centaur's Worries and Interviews With Monster Girls, which use monster girls to explore social issues.

 Whichever tone you prefer, if you like your anime with some fantasy sprinkled into it, you'll probably find something you enjoy in the monster girl genre.

-Kimihito Kurusu is unique, as it's one of the few harem anime in which the male protagonist avoids becoming entangled with the women surrounding him.
-It makes sense, given his harem is comprised of centaurs, lamia, and dullahans, and interspecies sexual activity is strictly forbidden.
+This series is unique, as it's one of the few harem anime in which the male protagonist avoids becoming entangled with the women surrounding him.
+It makes sense, given protagonist Kimihito Kurusu's harem comprises centaurs, lamias, and dullahans; in addition, interspecies intimacy is strictly forbidden.

 How will Kimihito survive the onslaught of busty monster ladies who all want a piece of him?
 You'll have to watch Monster Musume to find out.

 Interviews With Monster Girls is about a biology teacher who tries to learn everything he can about demi-humans - which are half-human/half-monster beings that exist in this universe.
 Specifically, he's interested in his three students: a dullahan, a snow woman, and a vampire.
 Add to the list his succubus co-worker.